Elementary School Handbooks

 Students are expected:

-• to include others in their games.
+• play fair and to include others in their games.

 • to share playground equipment and use it properly and safely.